-- Over the monitoring period there were 8 applications that met the threshold for requiring a Site Waste Management Plan (SWMP). - Seven of these applications were either accompanied by a SWMP or were conditioned to submit a SWMP.
-One application was approved without this requirement (P2021/0226). - One application has therefore been permitted contrary to the policy framework.
-Officer and/or Member training may be required in respect of this indicator.
+- Over the monitoring period there were 3 applications permitted that met the threshold for requiring a Site Waste Management Plan (SWMP). - Two of these applications were accompanied by a SWMP and one conditioned to submit a SWMP. - All permissions were therefore compliant with the requirements of the policy and no further action is required.